spijet/kofta/README.md

 * Current repo also includes SMF manifests for Solaris/Illumos hosts.

 ## TODO
-* **Make SNMP Querier tasks multithreaded (to make it faster for bigger tables and/or remote nodes)** -- partially implemented in 9e00b5d, moved from "one thread per table" model to a thread pool (4 threads for now) in 6e854fe;
-* Finish Web UI: almost done (in 54b50e9 bbc6f60 8104c80 cda1789 7b11b6a);
-* Write some docs and provide an example visualizing setup (Grafana Dashboard JSON);
-* ~~Add JRuby support for some multithreaded GC'ed quality time~~ Suspended for now;
-* **New grand goal**: Switch over from Sidekiq to Resque so I won't need to battle MRI's allocation problems;
-* Minimize memory consumption: since Sidekiq uses threads for workers, MRI sometimes fails to free memory previously used by now-destroyed worker.
-Some of my tries include: 0a1d147 393777e f3b7808 ae85036 dac178b 197714c 895f542 c418649 0dfd042 dfeef2e.
-All suggestions are welcome!
+TODO is moved to "TODO.org" file.
+Please refer to it from now on.
+If you want to look through what was in this section of the README, please use Git log.

 ## License
 This software is released under the [MIT license](https://opensource.org/licenses/MIT).

 ## Magic used
-* Ruby 2.2 is required (2.3.x is recommended, JRuby would be ideal, but isn't tested yet);
+* Ruby >=2.2 is required (2.3.x is recommended, JRuby would be ideal, but isn't tested yet);
-* Rails 4.2.6 or newer;
 * [Sidekiq](https://github.com/mperham/sidekiq) 4.x as ActiveJob queue manager, made by [Mike Perham](https://github.com/mperham);
 * Redis (required for Sidekiq, 3.0.3 or newer is best);
-* Sqlite (for internal DB);
+* Sqlite3 (internal DB);
-* Docker (if you want to use it);
+* Docker (Optional, use Dockerfile and Docker Compose config provided in the repo);
 * [Ruby-SNMP](https://github.com/hallidave/ruby-snmp) gem for stat collection, made by [Dave Halliday](https://github.com/hallidave);
 * [InfluxDB::Client](https://github.com/influxdata/influxdb-ruby) for DB connections, made and maintained by [Todd Persen](https://github.com/toddboom) and [Dominik Menke](https://github.com/dmke);
 * [Bulma CSS](http://bulma.io/) for Web UI, made by [Jeremy Thomas](https://github.com/jgthms).